-- The Professor is your advisor, coach, aide, and sounding-board.
+- The class does NOT involve lectures to present new theory or analytical techniques.
+Students seeking new analytical techniques or lectures on analytics, primarily, should consider other courses for that goal.
+This is a class on the application of analytics in a real-world, team-based environment. - You will work in a team.
+Team dynamics will be instrumental in your experience.
+It is important that you are available, accountable, dedicated, and willing to contribute in a team.
+In most cases, you get to choose your teammates.
+Be extremely open and honest with your teammates in terms of their contribution and hold each other accountable in a supportive and respectful manner. - The Professor is your advisor, coach, aide, and sounding-board.
 He is here to help you in your journey through the project.
 The MBA team is in a leadership role to execute the project, communicate and present to the client, and formulate recommendations. - The Professor can help you with reviewing regression, analytical concepts, data visualization, consulting best practices, and most any topic that arises on the project.
 Execution of the project is, however, the responsibility of the MBA team. - Each project in ACL is unique, real, and driven by an actual client-facing challenge or opportunity.
 Your project will vary from others.
 Projects have different goals, different analytical opportunities, and clearly different clients.
 You can apply for the project(s) that most interests you. - ACL is a lot of work, a lot of learning, and a lot of fun.
-Many students consider it a top Foster experience.
+Many students consider it a top Kellogg experience.
 Be sure that your schedule, life, and other commitments permit you to get the most from the class.